Shandonvale Station

 Well, I reckon we met all of those, including a bunch of those donkeys who were very definitely on guard duty when we approached a mob of sheep up the yard.

-Deon and his visiting Dad, Alan, were at the strip to meet us and show us where to tie down, throw our bags in the back of the utes and drive us the two minutes to their homestead.
-Gathered in the cool of their leafy big breezeway, Lane plied us with cold drinks and from that moment, they set about sharing their lifestyle with us, as much or as little as wanted, for our entire stay.
+Deon and his visiting Dad, Alan, were at the strip to meet us the first time we turned up, showed us where to tie down, threw our bags in the back of the utes and drove us the two minutes to their homestead.
+Gathered in the cool of their reception cabin, Lane plied us with cold drinks and from that moment, they set about sharing their lifestyle with us, as much or as little as wanted, for our entire stay.

-Between them, Deon and Lane gave us the most hands-on, interactive experience of a typical day in their working life.
+Between them, Deon and Lane give guests the most hands-on, interactive experience of a typical day in their working life.
 They are justifiably proud of showcasing their paddock to plate experience, including how to humanely harvest an animal and prepare it for the table.
 That was absolutely awesome to see.

 We tried our luck with some red claw pots in the nearby waterhole, went target and clay pigeon shooting on their rifle range, mustering in the buggies, helped Lane feed about a dozen different gangs of "pet" creatures in the paddock near the homestead (she knew most of them by name, even the pigs, and most certainly the young emu).
 There were baby lambs, ducks, goats, chooks ... you name it.
 I keep thinking what a ball little kids would have out here helping Lane with her daily chore.